 - Pikes Peak

 With an estimated 2019 population of roughly 102,500+, Pueblo ranks just inside the top ten largest cities.
-Because of its history it was/is known as “Steel City.”
-While it’s known known as one of Colorado’s prettiest cities, it does have its charm.
+Because of its history, it was/is known as “Steel City.”
+While it’s known as one of Colorado’s prettiest cities, it does have its charm.
 The downtown showcases a lot of old buildings, with enough modern dining and shopping to keep you entertained.
 Stroll the Pueblo Riverwalk, one of the most vibrant places in the city on the banks of the Arkansas River.

-Part of Pueblo’s allure, is its proximity to the southern front range.
+Part of Pueblo’s allure is its proximity to the southern front range.
 The whitewater town of Cañon City is only 40 minutes west, and the famous Royal Gorge Bridge is only 20 minutes west of that.
 You can also find recreation closer to town at Lake Pueblo, a state park with camping and water sports.

 If you want to get off the beaten path, head down to Trinidad right by the New Mexico border.
 From the right vantage point, say driving past town on Interstate 25, it’s one of the most stunning towns in the state.
 It’s full of history and friendly locals.

 Combine a quaint overnight stay in Trinidad with a trip on the Highway of Legends, a national scenic byway that connects with Walsenburg to the north.
 It takes you up over 11,248-foot Cordova Pass, just south of the former ski town of Cuchara.
 You’ll be feeling the Rocky Mountains the whole drive.
-For additional outdoor recreation visit Trinidad Lake, a year round state park.
+For additional outdoor recreation visit Trinidad Lake, a year-round state park.

+iii.
 Front Range Mountains

 The continental divide runs north-south through the state and not in a straight line.
 It divides the front range and western slope.
-The front range mountains start west of the plains and holds some of the easiest to access alpine destinations in the state.
+The front range mountains start west of the plains and hold some of the easiest to access alpine destinations in the state.

 If you’re looking for a bustling mountain experience close to Denver in northern Colorado, consider Estes Park.
 It’s home to RMNP, the most visited national park in the state.
-Spring, summer and fall bring crowds, winter brings quiet.
+Spring, summer, and fall bring crowds, winter brings quiet.
 You can take a summer day trip over the continental divide on Trail Ridge Road, a national scenic byway.
 It connects with charming Grand Lake, mentioned below.

-The town of Estes Park is picturesque with a large historic district full of shops, restaurants and places to stay.
-It’s less than 2 hours from downtown Denver and only 45 minutes to the west of Loveland, Colo.
+The town of Estes Park is picturesque with a large historic district full of shops, restaurants, and places to stay.
+It’s less than 2 hours from Downtown Denver and only 45 minutes to the west of Loveland, Colo.
 Take the Peak to Peak Byway 1.5 hours south to funky town of Nederland and onto the gambling mecca of Black Hawk.

 You can easily head north over Hoosier Pass to Breckenridge in roughly 30 minutes from Fairplay.
 The highest town in Colorado, with the highest marijuana dispensary in the country, 10,500′ Alma, is on the way.
-If you’re much into random tidbits, 20 minutes south of Fairplay is the “Heart of Colorado,” the tiny town Hartsel.
-It lies at the state’s geographic center, close to world class fishing in the South Platte River and Eleven Mile and Spinney Mountain reservoirs.
+If you’re much into random tidbits, 20 minutes south of Fairplay is the “Heart of Colorado,” the tiny town of Hartsel.
+It lies at the state’s geographic center, close to world-class fishing in the South Platte River and Eleven Mile and Spinney Mountain reservoirs.

 Year round is a relaxing time to visit Chaffee County, home to the Arkansas Riverside towns of Buena Vista (BV) and Salida.
 Like the rest of the Rockies, late spring through early fall bring you the most flexibility, as all the alpine backroads should be open, such as Cottonwood Pass, which leads over to Almont and Crested Butte.
 It has both paid campgrounds and dispersed camping not far outside of downtown BV.